Pav1777-wa/Record-Linkage/README.md

 4. Classification
 5. Evaluation

-I will try to broefly cover the main purpose of each step in the record linkage process.
+I will try to briefly cover the main purpose of each step in the record linkage process.

 Data Preprocessing refers to the process of cleaning and standardizing data.
-This step is considered as the msot important as what we feed is what we get.
+This step is considered as the most important as its being said "garbage in garbage out".
 We need to make sure that our data is free of impurities and properly standardized before moving on to the next step.

 Blocking means dividing the datasets into blocks on the basis of certain conditions.
 There are various blocking techniques such as traditional blocking technique,Nearest Neighbour technique.

 To determine the overall similarity between the record pairs, that were generated in the blocking step, a detailed comparison is needed to be done.
 For each record pair, we compare all the possible attributes that result in a vector of similarity values for each pair.
 These vectors are known as Feature/Comparison Vectors.
 There are three basic areas of comparison, numeric matching, phonetic matching and pattern-based matching which further consists of character-based and tokenbased matching techniques.

 The record pairs that were generated in the blocking step and compared in the comparison step are then classified into matches and non-matches.
 The classification methods can be supervised and unsupervised.
-For unsupervised techniques, we dont need labeled data to train our models.
+The classification approach can be unsupervised and supervised.
+The unsupervised approach classifies pairs or records based on the similarity between them in the absence of the training data.